 Gravity, space, and direction are torn to pieces by kiki the nano bot‘s mind-bending antics, possibly too much so.

-Co-opting chess moves is a bit of a silly basis for a whole game.
+Chess moves are a bit of a silly basis for a whole game.
 Knight Movies definitely makes a go of it though.

 With an avalanche of brightly colored blocks, Kye turns inundating you into a puzzle.